 Posture means the position you sit or stand in.
 Good posture is when your entire body is properly aligned.
 This is when your head is positioned properly over your shoulders, your spine follows its natural curve, and your weight is evenly distributed across both feet.

 However, when your body is misaligned, you get bad posture.
-This doesn’t just mean you look hunched over or less professional – it causes strain and pain and can even lead to long-term musculoskeletal conditions.
+This doesn’t just mean you look hunched over or less professional, but it actually causes strain and pain and can even lead to long-term musculoskeletal conditions.

 Offices are a breeding ground for bad posture because we spend so long working at office furniture that doesn’t necessarily fit our bodies well.
 That forces us to adapt using bad posture.
 That’s why it’s important to ensure that you’re actively working to improve your posture and the environment that either helps or hinders it.